jamesread/blog.jread.com/content/posts/EX188-a-great-starting-point-for-red-hat-certifications/index.md

 A lot of people think that RHCSA is "the easy exam", and RHCE is "the real exam" - but that's absolutely no longer true.
 Since Red Hat acquired Ansible, these exams were restructured quite a bit.
 Both exams now cover the same range of topics, but it's in how you apply those topics that is the difference.

-* **RHCSA is in understanding many Linux concepts**.
+* **[RHCSA](https://www.redhat.com/en/services/training/ex200-red-hat-certified-system-administrator-rhcsa-exam?section=objectives) is in understanding many Linux concepts**.
 The best place to start is looking at the exam objectives page for (RHCSA exam)[https://www.redhat.com/en/services/training/ex415-red-hat-certified-specialist-security-linux-exam] and see that it covers the shell, shell scripts, lvm, debugging boot problems, filestems, webservers, containers, and much much more!
-* **RHCE is a test of if you can implement these concepts at speed and scacle**, using Ansible.
+* **[RHCE](https://www.redhat.com/en/services/training/ex294-red-hat-certified-engineer-rhce-exam-red-hat-enterprise-linux-9) is a test of if you can implement these concepts at speed and scacle**, using Ansible.
 This means you need to know everything in the RHCSA before you have any hope of doing RHCE!

 However, there is a better place to start!

-### EX188 - Certified Specialist in Containers is an amazing starting point
+### EX188 - Certified Specialist in Containers is an great starting point

 So, if you need some exam experience, and you want to get started on your Linux journey, consider the EX188 exam.
 I found that this exam gives a lot of time, it's just a single topic (Containers, which you need to know for RHCSA anyway), and the questions are not easy, but they are straightforward, and don't require a lot of planning to answer (as opposed to RHCSA and RHCE).